Festival thirteen. Lucky for some.

-Filmstock is back with all the old favourites that made it one of Britain's most beloved independent film festivals, with a few new flavours thrown into the mix.
+Filmstock will return again.
+We don't know where or when, but rest assured it will be chock full of all the scheming that made it one of Britain's most beloved independent film festivals, with a few new flavours thrown into the mix.

 Filmstock's esteemed jury, and audience, will judge various categories and certain awards will be organically created based on the festival's overall programme.